dailystory/docs/articles/changelog/2020/june.md

 * disable pre-flood sending for some accounts
 * fix bugs in page designer and add support for asset preferences
 * bug when creating new form
+* style updates for flex layout and open/close tab

 ## June 19, 2020
 * update urlhash to allow for query string and fragment